 How to get to Pai

-First you need to travel to Chiang Mai, the largest city of Northern Thailand.
+First of all, you need to travel to Chiang Mai, the largest city of Northern Thailand.
 I advise you to stay in Chiang Mai for a couple of days so you can get used to the climate difference depending on where you’ve started your trip.
 After all, you are in the mountains of Northern Thailand.
-Depending on where you’re staying, you can often book your trip to Pai via the hostel or hotel your staying in.
+Depending on where you’re staying, you can often book your trip to Pai via the hostel or hotel you’re staying in.
 If not, make sure you book an air-conditioned minibus because it’s a long drive.
 Another option would be by motorcycle or scooter.
 A lot of people do this because the scenery along the way is pretty amazing.
-The downside of this option is that there is only one fuel station along the way and the road has quite a few bumps so it’s not the safest option.
-But traveling is all about risk right? 😉
+The downside of this option is that there is only one gas station along the way and the road has quite a few bumps so it’s not the safest option.
+But traveling is all about risks right? 😉

 I recommend you to hire your scooter here.
 This company is well known and you can leave rent your scooter in Chiang Mai and leave it in Pai if you like.
 When I traveled through Thailand, I was alone and without a licence so I didn’t want to take the risk.
 So I took the minibus.
 The trip takes about 3 hours and you have one stop to use the toilet and to buy a drink. (don’t expect a fancy toilet, and don’t look back is my advice) You will notice that the landscape will change the more you drive away from Chiang Mai and up the mountain.

 Tip » is to take a carsickness tablet because the road doesn’t have many straight paths!

 Along the way I saw a lot of people selling warm colourful hats, which I love, but didn’t quite understand..
 This became clear to me later (it get’s freezing at night!).
 When you finally arrive, it feels like you’ve entered a new world.
 The van will drop you off in the main street where you will see cute shops and bars on each side.
 The air is clean and the valley in the distance is amazing.
 Welcome hippy town!